How to write a good cv as a teacher? Check out our tips and examples!

 How do you write a CV for a teaching job?

 Being a teacher is a rewarding profession.
 You get the rare opportunity to influence someone’s life and bring out the best in them.
 Tutoring is highly competitive, and to land a job you need impressive qualifications and some experience.
 A well-presented CV will land you the opportunity you deserve.
 Those with less experience can also get an interview if their CV is impressive.
 So how do you make your CV as a teacher shine?

 Imagine yourself as the hiring manager or headteacher.
 What qualifications, attributes, and experience will they be looking for?
 Most will focus on your tutoring experience and methodology.
 They do not want to see a list of your previous duties.
 Instead, focus on your accomplishments and the value you bring to the school.

-Tailor your resume to the job
+Tailor your CV to the job

-Everyone has a copy of their resume saved up somewhere.
+Everyone has a copy of their CV saved up somewhere.
 Therefore, with the deadline looming, you are tempted to send it the way it is.
 You can argue that you have recently updated the document.
 However, you must adapt the contents of the curriculum vitae to suit the job you are seeking.
 Ensure your experience and traits make you the right candidate for the job.
 While you do not have to write from scratch every time, you need to highlight transferable attributes that would impress that particular employer.

 Focus on being the perfect candidate